peterchen3301/phd-review-system/README.md

   - As mentioned in 1., the reviewer identity judgement fails since no reviewer will be saved with a name "admin"

   *Possible solutions:*
   - Implement a function ```getReviewerIdentity()``` that gets current reviewer's identity from his/her TAMU email address.
-To be more effecient, you can store a hashtable of { TAMU email address : "faculty/admin/student" } at local storage through [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+To be more effecient, you can store a hashtable of { TAMU email address : "faculty/admin/student" } at local storage ~~through [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)~~ through [Property Service](https://developers.google.com/apps-script/guides/properties) or [Cache Service](https://developers.google.com/apps-script/reference/cache/cache-service) for Google App Script.
   - It should be ```getReviewerName()```, not ```getFacultyName()```.

 * At "review year" drop-down list in [add_student_review.html](add_student_review.html), the default value is a string of "null", not a literal null value.